Async Race Conditions and Stale UI Updates

 When the async work cannot be aborted

 AbortController only helps when the underlying task listens to AbortSignal.
-Autosave pipelines, IndexedDB work, and some library promises still need a latest-version guard so stale completions cannot win.
+This is the important production case: autosave pipelines, IndexedDB work, and some library promises may keep running, so they still need a latest-version guard before showing saved state or writing UI metadata.

 JAVASCRIPT